pauljickling/notes/javascript/objects.md

 #### Constructor Notation

 There are in fact two ways to use constructor notation.
 One method is to create a variable that is a new Object.
-However using Javascript's system of prototypal inheritance it is also possible to create new kinds of objects.
+However using JavaScript's system of prototypal inheritance it is also possible to create new kinds of objects.

 New Object Technique: